-Kleftiko is a Greek recipe, evoking the sunny flavors and authenticity of the Mediterranean .
-This tender lamb meat, cooked slowly in foil with fresh herbs, vegetables and a touch of lemon, is naturally gluten-free and perfect for a convivial meal.
-In Greek, “kleftiko” means “thief,” a reference to the secret cooking method used by rebels to prepare their meals without being detected.
+Kleftiko recipe , evoking the sun-drenched flavors and authenticity of the Mediterranean.
+This tender lamb, slowly cooked in parchment paper with fresh herbs, vegetables, and a touch of lemon, is naturally gluten-free and perfect for a convivial meal.
+In Greek, “kleftiko” means “thief,” a reference to the secret cooking method used by rebels to prepare their meals undetected.

-Greek lamb (Kleftiko): a Mediterranean recipe for authentic flavors
+Greek lamb (Kleftiko): a Mediterranean recipe with authentic flavors

 Ingredients